charles8191/netherite/README.md

 ## Installation

-You can use the [ISO](https://github.com/charles8191/netherite/releases/latest) (recommended), or use `bootc switch` if you are using Calcite, HeliumOS or just plain AlmaLinux/CentOS/Rocky bootc:
+You can use the [ISO](https://github.com/charles8191/netherite/releases/latest) (highly recommended), or use `bootc switch` if you are using Calcite or just plain Rocky bootc:

 ```bash
 bootc switch ghcr.io/charles8191/netherite/9